Probing untouchable environment as a resource for quantum computing: A protocol for state-steering toward the fulfillment of the ME condition

-where $\ket{\Upsilon_{A_1(t)S}}$ is a maximally entangled state on $\Hi_S\otimes\Hi_{A_1}(t)$.
+where $\ket{\Upsilon_{SA_1(t)}}$ is a maximally entangled state on $\Hi_S\otimes\Hi_{A_1}(t)$.
 Moreover, $\rho_{A_2(t)}(t)$ is a projector, because of the local filtering operation in Step 2.
 Therefore, $\left( d_E, \ket{\Psi_{SEA}(t_K)}, H_{SE} \right)$ fulfills the ME condition for $[t_K, t_K +\Delta t]$.
-Corollary \ref{sec pme subsec pme is mes corollary} then lets us finish the proof of the theorem. $\blacksquare$ \\
+Corollary \ref{sec:pme_subsec:pme_is_mes_corollary} then lets us finish the proof of the theorem. $\blacksquare$ \\

-We have seen that steering the entire system of $A,S$, and $E$ towards one that satisfies the ME condition can be achieved within a finite time (Theorems \ref{sec protocol theorem 1} and \ref{sec protocol theorem 2}).
-Once this state-steering has been done, the identification of the equivalence class by probing only systems $S$ and $A$ can be performed (Sec. \ref{sec pme subsec tomography}).
-Therefore, we can always determine the equivalence class of a triple associated with a finite-dimensional environment, which is essential in identifying the Hamiltonian $H_{SE}$, starting from an arbitrary state on the system $SEA$.
+Therefore, steering the entire system of $S, E$, and $A$ towards one that satisfies the ME condition can be achieved within a finite time.
+Once this state-steering has been done, the identification of the equivalence class by probing only systems $S$ and $A$ can be performed, as shown in Sec. \ref{sec:tomography}.

+In the present study, we have assumed that the state tomography on $SA$ can be performed perfectly.
+The feasibility of the presented protocol for state-steering depends on this assumption: in order to complete the task, we need to check whether $\Delta E_{SA}(t)$ is exactly $0$ for all $t \in \left[t_C, t_C + \Delta t \right]$.